-Chest percussion is a common, hand-on physiotherapy treatment that can help patients with some of the illnesses mentioned above.
+Chest percussion is a common, hands-on physiotherapy treatment that can help patients with some of the illnesses mentioned above.
 Chest percussion requires several different measures to vibrate the chest and loosen the mucus.

 Physios will use a drumming effect on the chest to shake the mucus free, but may also use other forms of vibration, deep breathing and coughing techniques to speed up the process.
 This can occur with the patient in a series of positions.
 The movement of the patient helps with drainage.

 This is a skilled, intensive process, but one that can lead to great results.

 This type of physio can help retrain your breathing, and strengthen your body.
 This helps the ease of breathing in general and reduces the likelihood of asthma attacks.

 Choose Graceville Physio for your Respiratory Physiotherapy in Brisbane

 Graceville Physio is the ideal place to book a session with a respiratory physiotherapist.
 Our team are skilled in the techniques mentioned above and highly knowledgeable.
 This means an effective, professional service whether you require a few breathing exercises or intensive percussion of the chest.

 They are also able to provide information on exercises for the home and any devices that may help.
 They are also friendly and personable, which is essential for these repeat, hands-on visits.

 We have experts in respiratory physiotherapy that have gained experience by working in Respiratory wards that focus on these type of treatments.
 Contact us to find out more about chest physio in Graceville.